Monday, July 8, 2019

 And suddenly you just know it's time to start something new and trust the magic of beginnings. – Meister Eckhart

 This is the time of year when many ASPers transition from one position to the next.
 Career progressions in ASP are as varied as they come.
-Many who entered as an assistant director are now ready to direct programs at their own schools or another.
+Many who entered as assistant directors are now ready to direct programs at their own schools or another.
 This fall some will transition from administration to faculty or vice versa.
 Some are preparing to teach doctrinal courses for the first time, and others just received rank and tenure promotions.
 Whether your move will take you across the county or across the street to another institution in the same city, boxes must be packed and a world of newness awaits.

 The newness can be the most exciting part of a new role in ASP.
 The newness also can be the most scary.
 Recent law school graduates newly entering ASP may face the challenge of being perpetually viewed as a student or former student.
 Those with new roles as faculty or with first-year core teaching responsibilities may have to abide additional layers of oversite not imposed upon other faculty members.
 A lateral move to a new school can deal the unsettling reminder that, even with years of pedagogical experience under your belt, you are a newbie to this institution, its policies, and its students.
 Perhaps the greatest hurdle of all is following another great ASP predecessor who left very big shoes to fill.